Bert Holcroft

-Bert Holcroft was an English former professional rugby league footballer, coach and writer on rugby league coaching.
+Bert Holcroft was an English rugby league footballer, coach and writer on rugby league coaching.

 Military service

 Bert Holcroft joined the Royal Navy at aged 18 and was 20 when he served aboard the Flower-class corvette HMS Petunia.
 On 6 June 1944, HMS Petunia was among the naval force that took part in the invasion of Normandy, and on D-Day.
 HMS Petunia was an escort vessel for one of the assault convoys.
 During the assault the ship received a "mayday" from an American tank landing ship that had struck a mine.
 Holcroft was among those who saved 60 of the soldiers from the tank landing ship.
 In 2016 Holcroft was decorated with the Legion d'Honneur by the French government - an award Holcroft dedicated to the men saved on D-Day.

 Rugby league

 After the war Bert Holcroft played rugby league for amateur team Wigan Road Working Men's RLFC as well as the reserve team of Leigh.
 He also coached the B and Colts junior teams for Leigh.

 In the 1960s Holcroft and his wife, Bridget, moved to Australia where he coached junior side Murwillumbah Brothers to successive premierships in the Tweed Rugby League in 1961 and 1962.
 Holcroft also coached the Bundaberg representative team where he introduced new training techniques relating to diet and weight training.